 Choice and Flexibility

 The element of choice makes Amazon Bedrock different from pretty much any other generative AI tool today.
-While other companies like Microsoft and Google offer access to only their own models, Amazon Bedrock allows companies to pick from a variety of foundation models made by prominent AI companies like AI21 Labs, Anthropic, Cohere, Meta, Stability AI and, of course, Amazon itself.
-This, in a sense, democratizes access to generative AI technology, as Marcus put it.
+While other companies like Microsoft and Google offer access to only their own models, AWS Bedrock allows companies to pick from a variety of foundation models made by AI companies like AI21 Labs, Anthropic, Cohere, Meta, Stability AI and, of course, Amazon itself.
+As Marcus put it, this democratizes access to generative AI technology.

 Security